• Skip to primary navigation

 The first step is to do your research.
 Sadly, there are many puppy mills posing as reputable breeders along with many online scams.
 Be aware, and reach out to different online forums for conversations about getting your future furry family member.

-Be sure to ask questions, make arrangements to meet the parent dogs or mother, and follow your gut.
-If something seems wrong at a breeder you visit, or the Jack Russell terrier puppy seems to good to be true, there’s likely something going on.
-The Kennel Club also offers resources for finding a breeder, with fairly strict guidelines on who they let participate.
+Be sure to ask questions, make arrangements to meet the parent dogs or—at the very least—the mother, and follow your gut.
+If something seems wrong at a breeder you visit, or the Jack Russell Terrier puppy seems too good to be true, there’s likely something going on.
+The Kennel Club also offers resources for finding a responsible breeder and a list of vetted breeders in its assured breeders scheme.

 Jack Russell terrier puppy resources